-The BA (Hons) in Musical Theatre Performance is a unique, three-year degree designed to enable you to develop the skills, attributes and knowledge necessary for a career as a creative entrepreneur and artist in the musical theatre industry.
+The BA (Hons) Musical Theatre Performance programme is designed to enable you to develop the skills, attributes and knowledge necessary for a career as a creative entrepreneur and artist (singer-actor-dancer) in the Musical Theatre industry.

 - Support and guide your development in preparation for a career in the professional musical theatre industry

 - Empower students to operate as creative entrepreneurs

 - Foster the development of graduates able to make and perform musical theatre works that reflect, interrogate and/or enrich society

 - Enable you to value, have confidence in, articulate and execute your own artistic choices

 - Support your development as an independent learner able to recognise and realise your own intellectual, creative and practical potential